firebase/extensions/invites-mod/README.md

 ```

 #### Receiving an invitation
-The Mod generates an invitation token and uses SendGrid to send an invitation to the given email address, along with a URL token of the form `?invitation=theVeryLongTokenHere`.
+The Mod generates an invitation token and uses SendGrid to send an invitation to the given email address along with a URL token of the form `?invitation=theVeryLongTokenHere`.
 It stores this generated token in an internal Firestore path[2].

 [2] How accept tokens are stored in Firestore
 ```